Face coverings protect our entire community from COVID-19

 Call your healthcare provider if you or someone in your home is sick.
 See more information about getting healthcare during the pandemic.

-Certain groups are not required to wear a face covering
+Certain groups are not required to wear a face covering, but should use other options

-Children under 2 years old must not wear a face covering.
+Children under 2 years old must not wear face coverings.
 They may suffocate.

 Health and safety reasons